MJCXII/CV/README.md

 ## Max Clarke

-I am an aspiring Junior Software Developer seeking emplomeny.
+I am an aspiring Junior Software Developer seeking emploment.
 I have worked on multiple projects including a Cryptocurrency and a React Native phone app.
 I have been interested in tech since I was very young, obsessing over the future of Virtual reality, Machine Learning and blockchain.

 ## Projects